santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Assignments/Logbook Entry 2 - Simple Example.md

 Chosen routers: A, B, C
 update_link function called with arguments: A, C, 1 Chosen routers: A, C
+End of input.
 ```

-We will need to revisit this function as we implement the other functions.
-New lines are still not working pro
+I will need to revisit this function as I implement the other functions.
+New lines are still not working properly, but I think I can implement within the lower level functions.

-A
-B
-C
-LINKSTATE
-A-B 2
-B-C 3 B,A,C
-UPDATE
-A-C 1 A,C
-END
+What's next?
+Implementing the `add_node` function inside `Network`.